ldijkman/OpenWeather/examples/TFT_eSPI_OpenWeather_LittleFS/readme.md

 trying to change the settings from hardcoded to a littlefs file config.txt

+electra will do the wifi settings part

-so that you electra can edit the littlefs config.txt file from ace js inbrowser web cloud editor
+so that you can edit the littlefs config.txt file from ace js inbrowser web cloud editor to configure your openweathermap api key etc.

 nice add on for electra touch tft https://ldijkman.github.io/randomnerd_esp32_wifi_manager/Touch_Electra-Electra_Touch/